ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 2. Place a 96-well PCR micro-plate on ice.
 Add 2 µl of sterile water to each well.
 3. Add a small 1-2 µl drop of water to the exposed section of the cotyledon.
 It is typically best to line up a series of seeds at once.
 4. Using a clean toothpick scrape a small amount of seed flour.
 Transfer the collected sample into the PCR well by dipping and gently swirling the toothpick into the water at the bottom of the sample well.
 -	Only a small amount of flour is needed.
 More is NOT better.
-See photo below.
 -	Be as consistent as possible with regards to the amount of tissue being collected.
 5. Repeat Steps 3-5 until all samples are collected.
 6. Once all samples are collected add 10 µl of 0.25M NaOH to each well.